Petra, the Dead Sea, and the desert are some of the things we immediately associate with Jordan, but besides these what is Jordan famous for?

 For all this, Queen Rania is very popular in Jordan and internationally.
 She is possibly one of the most famous Jordanians and one of the most popular on Social Media, with millions of followers on Instagram, Facebook, and Youtube.
 She uses those channels mainly to promote and publicize some of her causes like stopping child abuse, social change, and education.

-Another thing Jordan is known for is its “out-this-world” sceneries.
-The landscapes are marked by sand, red rocks of unique shapes, and a myriad of hues during the day.
-As Lawrence of Arabia once said of Wadi Rum and the Jordanian desert it is “vast, echoing and God-like”.
+Another thing Jordan is known for is its “out-this-world” scenery.
+The landscapes are marked by sand, red rocks of unique shapes, and myriad hues during the day.
+As Lawrence of Arabia once said of Wadi Rum and the Jordanian desert, it is “vast, echoing and God-like.”

 Wadi Rum, in particular, is one of the most extraterrestrial-looking places on Earth, which easily explains why it is used so many times as a movie setting for other planets like in The Martian, Star Wars Rogue One, and the rise of Skywalker, and Dune.

-Jordan has accepted millions of refugees over the years from multiple countries in conflict.
+Jordan has accepted millions of refugees from multiple countries in conflict over the years.
 Jordan has received Palestinian refugees since 1948, particularly during the Arab-Israel war of 1948, the 6 days war in 1967, and the Gulf war in 1990.
 Many of these refugees were even granted citizenship.

 This is an astonishingly large number, which naturally places a substantial strain on infrastructure and resources.
 On the other hand, it’s something Jordan should be proud of, praised for, and aid.